Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Introduction

 Due to the learning of hyperparameters and inherent nested structure, \eqref{eq:ip-bl} is called a bilevel learning problem \cite{arridge2019sip,crockett2022bmi,delosreyes2016sop,kunisch2013boa}, sitting in the wider class of bilevel optimization \cite{colson2007obo,sinha2018rbo}.
 The minimization over $x$ in \eqref{eq:var-reg} and $\theta$ in \eqref{eq:ip-bl} are called the lower and upper level problems, respectively.
 Other cost functions in both the upper and lower problems are possible \cite{deledalle2014sug,fehrenbach2015bid, hintermuller2022dad,santambrogio2024wbl,sixou2021arpa,zhang2020bns}, such that we need not be in a supervised setting as in \eqref{eq:ip-bl}.
 Indeed, all the following considerations apply to a more general class of bilevel problems than \eqref{eq:ip-bl}, namely, ones which can be solved via a gradient-based method.
 In the case of \eqref{eq:ip-bl}, taking a single training sample for simplicity and assuming enough regularity of the lower level objective function, the so-called hypergradient is given by

 where $D_{\theta x}$ denotes the second order mixed derivative and $w_\star$ solves

 i.e., a linear system whose coefficient matrix is the lower level Hessian.
 Thus, a gradient-based method applied to \eqref{eq:ip-bl} involves the solution of a sequence of linear systems of the form \eqref{eq:hess-ip}, which stabilize as the iterations for solving \eqref{eq:ip-bl} proceed.
-In applications such as inverse problems, each linear system \eqref{eq:hess-ip} is typically large scale and thus solved by an iterative method.
-Beyond warm-starting, a way to exploit similarity in a sequence of linear systems is to employ recycling Krylov subspace methods \cite{parks2006rks,soodhalter2020ssr,wang2007lto}, a class of iterative solvers wherein the solution space of one linear system is `recycled' in the solve of the next linear system.
+In applications such as inverse problems, each linear system \eqref{eq:hess-ip} is typically large scale and thus solved by iterative methods such as Krylov subspace methods.
+Beyond warm-starting, a way to exploit similarity in a sequence of linear systems is to employ recycling Krylov subspace methods \cite{parks2006rks,soodhalter2020ssr,wang2007lto}, whereby the solution space of one linear system is `recycled' in the solve of the next linear system.

 The remaining part of this paper is organized as follows.
 In Section~\ref{sec:background} we provide some background material on gradient-based methods for the solution of bilevel optimization problems, as well as recycling Krylov methods for a sequence of linear systems.
 In Section~\ref{sec:recycle_what} we first briefly summarize existing strategies to determine the subspace to be recycled, which are primarily based on Ritz vectors, and then introduce Ritz generalized singular vectors that lead to a novel recycling strategy acknowledging that, in the bilevel optimization setting, solutions of the linear systems are employed in the construction of hypergradients.
 In Section~\ref{sec:stopcrit} we show how our proposed recycling strategy allows for a stopping criterion based on approximations of the hypergradient error, as opposed to existing stopping criteria based on the Hessian system residual in some norm \cite{gao2024ldl, pedregosa2016hoa,wang2007lto}.
-Section~\ref{sec:numerics-krylov} reports the results of extensive numerical experiments performed on a test problem, where we show the benefit of using recycling Krylov methods, and compare existing and our new recycling strategy and stopping criterion.
+Section~\ref{sec:numerics-krylov} reports the results of extensive numerical experiments performed on a couple of test problems, where we show the benefit of using recycling Krylov methods, and compare existing and our new recycling strategy and stopping criterion.
 Section \ref{sec:rec-conclusion} presents some concluding remarks.